 - Gives you the idea on how the website will look like and feel once it is completed.

 - it’ll help you save time rechecking for issues since everything is well organized.
 These arising issues tend to be due to miscommunications, but with everything in place and recorded on mood board such issues may be prevented.

 - You’ll be able to establish the theme for a website right from the beginning.

 You have to firstly, of course, select a style that is suitable with the website you are working on.
 There are no specific things to put into a mood board, but there’s one thing you must always include in; your client personality, and the mood that your client wants to have for his/her website.
 Next is, your work progress/routines and most importantly, the due date for the project.
 This should help you keep track of things and set your work pace.

-One of the main purpose of a mood board is to help you get the clear picture of what the website layout looks like.
+One of the main purposes of a mood board is to help you get the clear picture of what the website layout looks like.
 You should add wireframes, homepage designs, designs for subsequent page and most importantly, the color scales.
-But don’t crammed to many information into it, else it’ll get messy.
+But don’t cram with too many information into it, else it’ll get messy.

 Throw in some color schemes of your own into the mood board and try to level them with your client’s preferred color scheme, you might come up with something amazing.

 If you get your design ideas from other website make sure to include notes why you find the website is inspirational and be sure to define how can you successfully incorporate some of the elements from the inspirational website to the project you’re working on.
 But, don’t write all of these on a piece of A4 paper and slap it on the mood board, use instead use the small sticky and colorful notepad to save space and to keep the mood board neat.